 Keeping skin covered with clothing that has UPF 50 protection is a great way to ensure less skin is exposed to harmful UV rays.

-They also wear really well – standing up to sun and chlorine – and don’t get out of shape like a regular t-shirt would in the water.
+They also usually wear really well – standing up to sun and chlorine – and don’t get out of shape like a regular t-shirt would in the water.
 As a bonus they work as a great rash guard under life jackets which can tend to chafe kid’s arms when worn for a long time in the water.

-Sun Gear for Babies
+Sun Hats for Babies

 Your baby has extra special sun protection needs because their skin is so delicate.
 Also, sunscreen is not recommended for babies under 6 months of age so you have to use other forms of sun protection.